Shopify/polaris/.changeset/six-donkeys-nail.md

 '@shopify/polaris': patch
 ---

-Updates Storybook stories containing Modals to be wrapped in a Frame component
+Updates Storybook stories to be wrapped with an empty FrameContext.Provider